twumm/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+* DOM(Document Object Model) is simply an interface to the HTML.

 2. What is an event?
+* An event is every interaction a user has with our HTML document.

 3. What is an event listener?
+* An event listener makes it possible for us to literally listen to what is going on in an HTML.
+That is what type and kinds of interaction a user is having with our HTML document.
+These interactions can be a click, drag, drop, load etc.

 4. Why would we convert a NodeList into an Array?
+* We do this so we can get and apply all the methods of an Array on a NodeList.

 5. What is a component?
+* A component comprises reusable HTML, CSS or JavaScripts.
+They can be refered to as modular parts of our applications which makes our applications DRY.

 ### Git Set up